 respect for the people around me.

 I love fostering a team atmosphere

 and trying to empower and mentor

 people to reach their full potential.
 I

 love them, appreciate them, and have

 become friends with a lot of them.
 I

 like to say we've all had a front-row

 seat to the American dream."

 Peter Taunton Today

 Not one to rest on his laurels, Taunton continues to lead by example.
 In addition to helping others succeed through consulting and public speaking, he lends time to causes close to him.
-As part of his effort to help military families, he helps organize an annual concert in Minnesota, Liberty at the Lake, to benefit fallen soldiers.
+As part of his effort to help others, he supports military families of fallen and critically injured soldiers.
 He does business in the Serengeti, where he also helps anti-poaching efforts.
 And, in his latest venture to help people be healthier, Taunton is the co-owner of Nautical Bowls, a franchise of superfood-based stores.